 ‘We agreed 3 weeks ago we would achieved xxxx under the assumptions that A would deliver X and B would deliver Y. A worked, but B failed.
 What are we going to do with that?’
 Have you EVER heard this rhetoric at work?
 It is so freaking unbelieveably rare that sometimes it makes me feel sad.
 I promise myself that I’d try my best to do this more often.
 When you meet people who have the uncanny ability to stay focused, and most important, the leadership quality to keep the team accountable, stay close to them.
 It’s a very rare attribute in corporate environment.

-Anti-these of #2: People who keep on generating new ideas and projects, and delegate to implement, then pressure when they remember one of the many random projects.
+Anti-these of #2: People who keep on generating new ideas and projects, and delegate to implement, then pressure if/when they remember one of the many random projects.
 These are the people who want to be seen as the great inventor, but very likely they are generating pressure to the people who actually do the work.
 You know what is worse?
 They do not apologise when things go horribly wrong.
 And you know what can EVEN be more worse than that?
 There is not even an acknowledgement that things have gone wrong.

 3. Signs of expertise

 You know when you want to find out more about Facebook’s APIs/Accessibility/User Experience Design etc there are that few names in the office of which you can lean on?
-These are the people who actually continue to attend workshop, meet-up & training.
+These are the people who actually continue to attend workshops, meet-ups & training.
 You’ll hear typically they’d say, ‘I might be wrong, but we can probably try this, this, this and that.’ and BAM, 50 great ideas appear and they help you to trim it down to the feasible few as minimal viable product/tactics.
 They help you track and measure.
 When there is a problem within their expertise remit, even through it might not be within their expertise remit, they can’t sleep until they figure out a solution, not for you, but for their curiousity.

 Anti-thesis of #3: People who do everything themselves and refuse to seek external help despite low quality delivery.
 People that never seem to go for trainings or reach out to learn from the experts.
 People who always have the answers <– Very dangerous.